atomist/sdm/README.md

 Use shell. node is good for this

 ## Roadmap

 This project is under active development, and still in flux.
 Some goals:

-- Breaking the repo into two, to separate the runnable instance from a library module exposing listener interfaces and other public types and common functionality.
 - Support for BitBucket, as well as GitHub.